Search

 Percy Short Death Notice © Dorking Advertiser findmypast.co.uk

 According to the 1916 Dorking and Leatherhead Advertiser, Percy’s wife Kate was notified about her husband’s death in August 1916.
 At this time she lived at Belldams Farm in Stonebridge.
-She later moved to 9 Hamstead Road in Dorking, Surrey.
+She later moved to 9 Hampstead Road in Dorking, Surrey.
 Percy’s father Frederick Short lived at Deerleap Cottages in Wotton, Surrey.

 Percy Short Thiepval Memorial Roll of Honour © CWGC.org.jpg